Enable and use labels for your agent

 • Labels are evaluated at query time and do not permanently filter your knowledge base.

-• Label data is used only during that request to preserve privacy—the agent does not store label selections.
+• Label data is used only during that request to preserve privacy.
+The agent does not store label selections.

 How to enable and use labels